I don't know even why there's any suspense about it.

 It won't matter how much the players are making.

-It's going to be well, it's the only way they can earn a living, these poor guys, they're having to risk life and limb to play this game to entertain bloodthirsty Americans.
+These poor guys, they're having to risk life and limb to play this game to entertain bloodthirsty Americans.

 I can hear it all coming now.

-I know it's gonna happen.
+I know it's going to happen.

-You may think I'm not so crazy listening to me here, but I know the left and I know how they guilt trip people into accepting what they want.
+You may think I'm not so crazy listening to me here, but I know the left and I know how they guilt-trip people into accepting what they want.

 I know how they work.

-Now let's look at this this torrental drug.
+Now, let's look at this Torradol drug.

 It's a pain reliever, non-narcotic.